Bucharest Light rail: History

 Light rail uses more modern rolling stock than trams and also run on separate designated corridors for faster travel times.

-The first line (41) was opened in 2002, and runs through the west part of the city (from FC Steaua București's Ghencea Stadium in the south-west, to the House of the Free Press in the north).
-(41) tram line is single on its route, meeting other lines only at the end, the 3 route at Piața Presei Libere and the 47 route at Ghencea.
-Since 10 December 2022, there are between 18 and 20 new trams Astra Imperio Metropolitan on this route, depending on the period and the availability of trams (faults, inspection, revisions).
-V3A-CH-PPC and V3A-CA-PPC trams are still available on this route.
-In the future, more Imperios will most likely be available on line 41 as they continue to arrive.
-Routes 40 and 55 are also to receive Imperios, but the lines are not modernized (40) or partially modernized (55), therefore some Imperio trams for 40 and 55 may be rerouted on 41, if they are not modernized fast enough.
+The first line (41), after serious modernizations, was reopened in 2002, and runs through the west part of the city (from FC Steaua București's Ghencea Stadium in the south-west, to the House of the Free Press in the north).It runs entirely isolated, meeting other lines only at the terminals, line 42(temporarily suspended) at Piața Presei Libere and line 47 at Ghencea.
+Since the 10th December 2022, 20 new Astra Imperio Metropolitan trams have been introduced on this route.
+Older V3A-93-CH-PPC and V3A-2010-CA-PPC trams are still available on this line, but due to most being rebuilt/modernized, they provide a similar level of comfort.